CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 maximum velocity [10].
 Because these high level control tasks run on the companion computer, we identified this unit for our design-space exploration.
 Developing new custom hardware accelerators is out of the scope of this project.
-However, we still work on evaluating configurations of existing hardware, including the in-order Rocket CPU [15], the out-of-order superscalar BOOM CPU [16], and Gemmini, a systolic array hardware generator [17].
+However, we will still work on evaluating configurations of existing hardware, including the in-order Rocket CPU [15], the out-of-order superscalar BOOM CPU [16], and Gemmini, a systolic array hardware generator [17].
 We generate hardware designs